 Glossary

 (Adj.)
-Describes a person with a highly fluid romantic orientation; an abroromantic person experiences their romantic attraction as shifting among romantic orientations, for instance, homoromantic, heteroromantic and biromantic.
-Sometimes spelled as abromantic.
+Describes a person whose romantic orientation is highly fluid or changing over time.
+An abroromantic person experiences their romantic attraction as shifting among romantic orientations, for instance, homoromantic, heteroromantic and biromantic.
+Learn More

 Ace